hdl-modules/hdl-modules/doc/sphinx/contributing.rst

 **WARNING:** Avoid the "git push --tags" command, which is dangerous since it pushes all your local tags.

-Open a new merge request to ``main`` and wait for the CI pipeline to pass.
+Open a new pull request to ``main`` and wait for the CI pipeline to pass.
-If everything went well then you can merge your release commit via the gitlab merge request GUI.
+If everything went well then you can merge your release commit via the GitHub pull request GUI.